coolsheets/Blue-Sky-Starter/README.md

 Tony O has cloned this file on April 4/2/2025 ---

 Mike has made this edit on April 2nd, 2025.
 I added the following:

 - colour.css under client/srv this contains colour variables
 - docs folder copies from the first repo

+## Tony added login/auth route

+- /routes/auth.js